 1. Ask for help

-Comms can be time-consuming, so recruit a couple of members with relevant strengths and knowledge to help: e.g. they may have a marketing background and/or have established media contacts in the area.
+Comms can be time-consuming, so recruit a couple of members who are passionate about it and have the knowledge to help: e.g. they may have a marketing background and/or have established media contacts in the area.

 2. Understand your audience